Romantic Things To Do In Glasgow

 For that extra romantic touch, why not try the oysters at Rogano's renowned Oyster Bar?

-Located on Albion Street in the trendy Merchant City, Arta is a mediterranean themed restaurant which specialises in tapas and Mediterranean cuisine.
+Located on Albion Street in the trendy Merchant City, Arta is a Mediterranean-themed restaurant that specialises in tapas and Mediterranean cuisine.
 A holiday in the sun without leaving Glasgow!

 Arta has a uniquely romantic offering for couples: their Romeo and Juliet table, overlooking the central courtyard, which is perfect for an intimate meal together.